k8gb-io/k8gb/docs/admiralty.md

 ...
 ```

-Observe that pods were scheduled to Target cluster after then Annotation patch
+Observe that pods were scheduled to Target cluster the application of Annotation patch.

 ```sh
 kubectl --context kind-us get pod